leo-ware/capstone-md/markov equivalence.md

 Two graphs are Markov equivalent iff they have the same skeleton and the same immoralities.
 The *essential graph* is the immoralities and the skeleton, which specifies an equivalence class.

-Math: For any distribution on two random variables, there an exists a [[structural models]] that is consistent with the data for each possible direction of causation.
+Math: For any distribution on two random variables, there an exists a [[structural model]] that is consistent with the data for each possible direction of causation.